KMEE (FM)

-KGAY-FM is a Class A station with an effective radiated power (ERP) of 1,300 watts.
-It uses a directional antenna.
+KMEE is a Class A station with an effective radiated power (ERP) of 1,300 watts, using a directional antenna.
 The station's transmitter is south of Interstate 10 in Cactus City.

 History

 The station signed on the air on November 2, 1995.
 While it was still unbuilt, the station's call sign was KHWX, and went on the air as KKJT.
 In 1999, it became KDHI, then KQCM, then KKCM.